 All outpatient appointments and diagnostic tests are continuing to run.
 Please do turn up for your scheduled appointment as long as you do not have any Covid symptoms – remembering to socially distance and to wear a face mask.
-Please also note that you must continue to attend your appointments, and our A&E departments or UTC alone.
-There are some exceptions in maternity.

 We are currently still running elective surgery but this is under constant review subject to operational pressures, and we are keeping our patients updated.